amraboelela/ldb-dump/README.md

 ### Usage:

-    ldb-dump <Database name> [<Key>|-a]
+    ldb-dump <Database name> [<Prefix>] [-v]
     Database name: It can also be the path to the db if not in current path
-    Key: The key you want to see its value in the db
+    Prefix: The prefix of keys you want to see in the db
-    -a: This switch will print all values for all keys in the db
+    -v: This switch means printing values along with keys in the db
     If key and -a is not provided then will display a list of all available keys in the database

     Examples:
     ldb-dump Database
+    ldb-dump Database NS-123 -v
-    ldb-dump Database NS-12345
+    ldb-dump Database NS-123
-    ldb-dump Database -a
+    ldb-dump Database NS-123 -v